livesup-dev/livesup/README.md

   <h1 align="center">LiveSup (Summing UP)</h1>

   <p align="center">
     We live in the Cloud era, today's applications are about connecting APIs.
-To manage, monitor, control your app, teams, business you probably need to log in into 10 different services (or more!).
-It's even harder if you are new to the team or organization you work with.
+To manage, monitor, control your app, teams and business you probably need to log in into 10 different services (or more!).
+It's even harder if you just joined the organization or switched to a new team.
 LiveSup tries to add transparency to the services you use and it creates a layer that organizes and simplifies the information you need when you need it.
   </p>
 </p>